Use these five factors when choosing a home care provider to ensure you select the option that’s right for you or your loved one’s needs.

-These are the four main factors that differentiate home care providers:
+These are the five main differentiating factors to consider when choosing a home care provider:

 An introduction agency maintains a roster of self-employed carers.
 It generally charges a fee for introducing you to a live-in carer it recommends.
 This carer will stay for a limited period (usually up to eight weeks).